BIMSBbioinfo/janggu/docs/tutorial.rst

 ----------------------------------
 .. sidebar:: Datasets are named

-   In :class:`Janggo`, a Dataset is linked to its Input and Output layers via corresponding Dataset and Layer names.
+   In :class:`Janggu`, a Dataset is linked to its Input and Output layers via corresponding Dataset and Layer names.

-:mod:`janggo.data` provides Dataset classes that can be used for training and evaluating neural networks.
+:mod:`janggu.data` provides Dataset classes that can be used for training and evaluating neural networks.
 Of particular importance are the Genomics-specific dataset, :class:`Dna` and :class:`Cover` which